klassenjs/misc-utils/README.md

 `year-days-to-unix-time`: Calculate a `time_t` from a year and day-of-year.

+`zeros`: Calculates blocks of all zeros in a file.
+(Estimate potential sparseness).

 `zombie`: Create 'zombie' processes by not cleaning up after children right away.